globus/searchable-files-demo/README.md

 You can filter in various ways using this.
 For example

-    ./searchable-files query "foo" --types=txt,png
+    ./searchable-files query "foo" --types-or=text,png

 will submit a query which matches `"foo"` and requires that the files matched have either the `txt` or `png` type.

-You can test the difference between a query as your current user and an unauthenticated query by adding `--no-auth`, as in
+    ./searchable-files query "foo" --types=text,non-executable

+will find results which are both text files and not executable.

+#### Testing Unauthenticated Queries

+By default, queries are made authenticated as the logged-in user.
+For comparison, the query command supports a `--no-auth` flag, which will make the query submitted unauthenticated.

+This will result in any results which are only visible due to `visible_to` filtering disappearing from the results.
+Only "public" results will remain visible.

+On the example data, you should see a difference between

+    ./searchable-files '*' --extensions=sh

+and

-    ./searchable-files query --no-auth "bar"
+    ./searchable-files '*' --extensions=sh --no-auth

-You will see that unauthenticated queries can only see data marked as "public".
+#### Dumping the Query

-Finally, if you want to inspect the query which the `searchable-files` command is generating, you can use `--dump-query` to write the query to a file, as in
+Finally, if you want to inspect the query which the `searchable-files` command is generating instead of submitting it to the Search service, you can use `--dump-query` to write the query to a file, as in

     ./searchable-files query "foo" --types=tar --dump-query test-query-1.json